Maheshwm11/USERQUIZSURVEY/README.md

 The Application has the following features:

 - Imports student data from a CSV file.
-- Calculates final grades for student based on their quiz and exam scores for each course.
+- Calculates final grades for the student based on their quiz and exam scores for each course.
 - Exports the results to a TSV file.

 Note: The grading system in the calculate function depends on a lot of external factors that are hard coded for now.
 If you want the application to be modular, you will have to update the constants.